Billy Joe Daugherty: Personal life

 He and his wife, Sharon, had four children.

 In October 2009, Daugherty was diagnosed with non-Hodgkin's lymphoma, of which he died at the M.D.
 Anderson Cancer Center in Houston, Texas, aged 57 on November 22, 2009.
-Pastor Daugherty's last appearance at Victory Christian Center was on October 17, 2009, as he officiated youngest son Paul's wedding to his wife Ashley McAuliff.
+Daugherty's last appearance at Victory Christian Center was on October 17, 2009, as he officiated youngest son Paul's wedding to his wife Ashley McAuliff.
 A memorial service for Daugherty was held at the Mabee Center in Tulsa on November 30.